Ho Chi Minh's Mausoleum

 What we say:

-If you follow the flow of the complex, the first stop is to see the preserved remains of the man himself.
+If you follow the flow of the Ho Chi Minh Memorial Complex, the first stop is to see the preserved remains of Ho Chi Minh himself.

 After dedicating his life to the liberation of his country from foreign rule, and seeing it freed from French domination, Ho Chi Minh died before the next war -- the one with the United States -- was decided.
-Afterwards, with Soviet assistance, his body was preserved for posterity.
+Afterwards, with Soviet assistance, his body was preserved for posterity and has been on display now for about four decades.

 Ho Chi Minh's body is kept in state in an impressively austere, Russian-style mausoleum.
-The entry is like that of an amusement park ride, snaking along, forwards and back, to its final destination.
 Lines can be quite long, especially when gaggles of school children on field trips are being led through.
 Even then, at the end of the line, there's a good distance to go and viewers are only allowed to proceed one group at a time.
 You'll have to check any photographic equipment before entering as pictures of the body are not permitted.
 Once inside, you'll only get a minute or so with Bac Ho.
-After 40 years of preservation, Vietnam's founding father is looking pretty good -- a bit like he's just taking a nap.
-Teams of experts from Russia still visit regularly to consult and help out on the preservation.
+Considering how long he's been lying here, Vietnam's founding father is looking pretty good -- a bit like he's just taking a nap.
+Teams of experts from Russia still visit regularly to consult and help out with his preservation.

 It's worth mentioning that this sight is Vietnam's holiest of holies.
 A reverential and respectful attitude is obligatory, and this is the one place where foreign visitors might be vigorously chastised, or even removed, by uniformed guards.
-There's an elaborate list of rules as you enter which you should try to adhere to, including prohibitions against the wearing of an 'unserious costume,' or being in a 'status of sickness'.
-So if you get a case of the giggles, bite the inside of your cheek.
+There's an elaborate list of rules as you enter, which you should try to adhere to, including prohibitions against the wearing of an 'unserious costume' or being in a 'status of sickness'.
+If you get a case of the giggles, bite the inside of your cheek.

 More details8 Hung Vuong (access via 5 Hgoc Ha St), Ba Dinh (on the very northwestern edge of Hoan Kiem district, but not too far from the centre)